Custom Open Graph Deprecation Guide

 While existing implementations will see no effects for 90 days from October 5, 2016, we recommend that you immediately begin transitioning your Custom Open Graph stories another format, because in approximately 1 year, attempts to publish these stories to Facebook will fail.
 There are two options to replace Custom Open Graph stories:

-- Built-in Open Graph actions, including the new
+- Use built-in Open Graph actions, including the new

-- Standard link, quote, photo, video, or multi-media share.
+- Or use standard link, quote, photo, video, or multi-media share.

 Below are examples of what it would look like for our sample app, Friend Smash, to stop using Custom Open Graph action types and object types and switch to another sharing type.

 First, here is an example of Custom Open Graph sharing as it behaves currently.
 There is the custom action type “Smash” with two potential custom object types, “celebrity” or “profile.”
 In this example, the specific object being shared is “a person.”

 If we were to switch to using the Built-in Open Graph action type,

 games.plays, the header of the story would change — and your app name would become the “object” being shared.
 We also recommend, though it isn't required, that you consider changing the link's title and description at the same time with Open Graph metatags to provide as much context and information as you'd like to include for the shared story.
 For example:

 The other option is to forego Open Graph stories entirely, and create a standard link share.
 We also recommend, though it isn't required, that you consider changing the link's title and description at the same time with Open Graph metatags to provide as much context and information as you'd like to include for the shared story.
 For example: